Date amended:

 The Rehabilitation Provider is required to acknowledge receipt and acceptance of the referral within 24 hours.
 This will ensure that there is confirmation the referral has been received and accepted by the provider.
-It will also allow the Rehabilitation Coordinator to forward the referral to another provider if necessary.
+It will also allow the DVA Rehabilitation Delegate to forward the referral to another provider if necessary.
 This is essential for urgent cases.

 • client contact details;